janjakubowski/Next-Train/README.md

     * Subway: this station is one of the trains on the line and there are trains going in both direction.
     * Commuter: this station is the terminus of the line

-* have two table: arrivals and departures
+* have two display tabs: arrivals and departures

 ## My Portfolio
 * [See how it works for yourself](http)